intel/hexl/README.md

 ```

 # Contributors
-The Intel contributors to this project, sorted by last name, are
+The Intel contributors to the original HEXL project, sorted by last name, are
   - [Paky Abu-Alam](https://www.linkedin.com/in/paky-abu-alam-89797710/)
   - [Flavio Bergamaschi](https://www.linkedin.com/in/flavio-bergamaschi-1634141/)
   - [Fabian Boemer](https://www.linkedin.com/in/fabian-boemer-5a40a9102/)